Jonas King

-Jonas King (born in Hawley, Massachusetts, 29 July 1792; died in Athens, Greece, 22 May 1869) was a Congregational clergyman from the United States who worked as a missionary, mainly in Greece.
-His activities in Greece were interrupted by a spell of religious persecution which was finally resolved through diplomatic negotiations between the United States' and Greek governments.
+Jonas King (born July 29, 1792, Hawley, Massachusetts, U.S. – May 22, 1869, Athens, Greece) was a Congregational clergyman from the United States who worked as a missionary, mainly in Greece.
+His activities in Greece were interrupted by a spell of religious persecution which was finally resolved through diplomatic negotiations between the United States and Greek governments.

 Biography

-He graduated from Williams College in 1816, and from Andover Theological Seminary in 1819, and was ordained to the ministry of the Congregational Church in Charleston, South Carolina, on 17 December 1819.
+He graduated from Williams College in 1816, and from Andover Theological Seminary in 1819, and was ordained to the ministry of the Congregational Church in Charleston, South Carolina, on December 17, 1819.
 He then pursued missionary work in South Carolina for six months and returned to Andover for a year of graduate work.

-When Amherst College was founded in 1821, he was appointed professor of the oriental languages and literature, and held the chair until 1828, though he spent the years 1823-1825 working for the Palestine mission of the American Board of Commissioners for Foreign Missions in Syria distributing Bibles and preaching.
+When Amherst College was founded in 1821, he was appointed professor of the oriental languages and literature, and held the chair until 1828, although he spent the years from 1823-25 working for the Palestine mission of the American Board of Commissioners for Foreign Missions in Syria distributing Bibles and preaching.
 To prepare himself for his missionary duties outside the United States, he had gone to Paris and studied Arabic under De Sacy.

-After a brief stay in the United States in 1827/8, he was invited to accompany one of the vessels sent with supplies to the Greeks.
-Jonas King married Anna Aspasia Mengous on the island of Tinos.
+After a brief stay in the United States in 1827/28, he was invited to accompany one of the vessels sent with supplies to the Greeks.
+King married Anna Aspasia Mengous on the island of Tinos.
 She was the sister of prominent Greek-American author and educator Petros Mengous.
-Anna Aspasia Mengous was the head of the Ladies School at Tinos for Ancient Greek.
-Jonas King established the school.
+Anna Mengous was the head of the Ladies School at Tinos for Ancient Greek.
+King established the school.

 He continued his connection with the American Board in December of that year, and in 1831 moved to Athens, where he spent the rest of his life as a missionary.
-In 1832 he had established five schools, and in 1835 began to instruct a class in theology.
-In 1839 a schoolhouse was finished.
+In 1832, he had established five schools, and in 1835 began to instruct a class in theology.
+In 1839, a schoolhouse was finished.
 King's teachings soon attracted the attention of the authorities of the Greek Orthodox Church, and in 1845 he was excommunicated by the synod of Athens.
 In 1846, and again in 1847, he was cited to appear before a criminal court.
-In 1847 a series of articles entitled "The Orgies of King" appeared in an Athens newspaper purporting to describe shameful ceremonies that had been enacted at the missionary's house.
+In 1847, a series of articles entitled "The Orgies of King" appeared in an Athens newspaper purporting to describe shameful ceremonies that had been enacted at the missionary's house.
 In consequence of a popular clamor, King fled to Italy, but in 1848 a friendly ministry came into power, and he returned to Athens.